ckeditor/ckeditor5/docs/framework/guides/package-generator/typescript-package.md

 - `prepare`: Triggers during package creation and before publishing.
 - `prepublishOnly`: Triggers only before publishing.
-- `prepare`: Triggers after publishing.
+- `postpublish`: Triggers after publishing.

 Scripts in this package ensure that DLL-compatible package build is available after creation of the package, and that correct files are published: